What to Pack for an Adventure Hiking Elopement – The Ultimate Adventure Elopement Hiking Gear List

 Bug Repellent Wipes

-This one really comes in handy for those with bangs, or shorter hair cuts where when you sweat, your hair sticks to your forehead or neck area.
+This one really comes in handy for those with bangs, or shorter haircuts for when you sweat, your hair sticks to your forehead or neck area.
 A little spray of some dry shampoo, and you’re back to feeling fresh again!
-I (Kelly) don’t personally use enough dry shampoo to be able to recommend a brand off experience, but these are some brands i’ve seen my friends and past couples use.
+I (Kelly) don’t personally use enough dry shampoo to be able to recommend a brand off experience, but these are some brands I’ve seen my friends and past couples use.

 If you’re leaving no leaf unturned, bring some safety pins.
 These can help when a button gets popped, or part of your suit or dress isn’t fitting just right.